Cable Car in the Clouds

 The Journey Begins

-The next station, La Montaña (“the Mountain”), is located at 2,422 MSL.
+The next station, La Montaña (“the Mountain”), is located at 2,422 meters.
 It gets its name from the strange mountain across the valley that is shaped like an enormous human profile.
 The locals call it el Gigante Dormido (“the Sleeping Giant”).
 From this height, the view of the entire city of Mérida is just breathtaking.

 By this point, the ecosystem has changed entirely due to the elevation you’ve reached.
 Trees can no longer survive.
 Vegetation vanishes to almost nothing.